Are you screening stocks like Mark Minervini?

 My Watchlist (Pro-Setups Watchlist)

 Now, I am a big follower of Australian trader Daryl Guppy too.
 His way of using multiple moving averages (GMMA) can objectify the way one looks at the trend.
-The subscribers to the Pro-Setups script know this very well (by the way, you can use the Pro-Setups script also for FREE).
+The subscribers to the Pro-Setups script know this very well.

 In the Pro-Setups' Watchlist, stocks come either on pullbacks or when they are moving in a tight range.